Melukote

 Melukote in Pandavapura taluk of Mandya district, Karnataka, in southern India, is one of the sacred places in Karnataka.
 It is built on rocky hills, known as Yadugiri, Yaadavagiri or Yadushaila, overlooking the Cauvery valley.
 Melukote is about 51 km (32 miles) from Mysore and 133 km (83 mi) from Bangalore.

 Melukote is the location of the Cheluvanarayana Swamy Temple, with a collection of crowns and jewels which are brought to the temple for the annual celebration.
 On the top of the hill is the temple of Yoganarasimha.
 Many more shrines and ponds are located in the town.
 Melukote is home to the academy of Sanskrit Research, which has collected thousands of Vedic and Sanskrit manuscripts.

 Early in the 12th century, the famous Sri Vaishnava saint Sri Ramanujacharya, who hailed from present day Tamil Nadu, stayed at Melukote for about 12 years.
 It has thus become a prominent centre of the Sri Vaishnava sect.

-Melukote has very dark history of Tipu Sultan's soldiers attacked a temple while diwali puja was going.
-1500 Mandyam Iyengars were massacred .After the attack and massacre, people of Melukote stopped celebrating diwali since 1790.
+Melukote has very dark history of Tipu Sultan's soldiers attacked a temple while deepavali puja was going.
+1500 Mandyam Iyengars were massacred.
+After the attack and massacre, people of Melukote stopped celebrating deepavali since 1790.